Multi-Factor Authentication

 2. Biometric logins

-3. Tokens, keys, and OTP
+3. Tokens, keys, and OTP (one-time passcode)

-Other types of Authentication
+Other Forms of Authentication